Pine Trees and Gravel Roads

 Then I remember that I have faith.
 A faith that tells me that this is not the end.
 A fresh story pops into my mind.
 I just heard it last week, but I know I’ll be telling it for the rest of my life:

 The girl forgot about the nest for several weeks.
-Later when she went back to the nest, all she found were broken eggshells.
+Later, when she returned to the nest, she only found broken eggshells.
 Crying, she ran to find her brother.
-“The eggs are broken and there’s nothing there” she sobbed.
+“The eggs are broken and there’s nothing there”

 The older brother went with her to the nest.
 Seeing the empty eggshells, he told her,